rhm2k/cline_docs/getting-started/getting-started-new-coders.md

 -   **VS Code:** A free, powerful code editor.
     -   [Download VS Code](https://code.visualstudio.com/)
 -   **Development Tools:** Essential software for coding (Homebrew, Node.js, Git, etc.).
-    -   Follow our [Installing Essential Development Tools](installing-dev-essentials.md) guide to set these up with Cline's help
+    -   Follow our [Installing Essential Development Tools](installing-dev-essentials.md) guide to set these up with Cline's help (after getting setup here)
     -   Cline will guide you through installing everything you need
 -   **Cline Projects Folder:** A dedicated folder for all your Cline projects.
     - On macOS: Create a folder named "Cline" in your Documents folder